ccbogel/QualCoder/README.md

 `sudo apt install python3-pip python3.12-venv`

 3. Download and unzip the Qualcoder folder.
 Then `cd` to the QualCoder folder.

+3a.
+Instead of the next below commands, run the shell (.sh) file which will run all these commands below, by making this file executable and typing this in and pressing Enter:

+`./run_from_source_Ubuntu.sh`

 4. Set up virtual environment and install python modules.
 The virtual environment will be in its own folder called env.
 Installing required modules takes a while.